The Healthy Living Plan Blog using Logosynthesis®

 How to relieve tension & frustration in team meetings.

-Many people struggle with negativity in team meetings: Beth was interested in experiencing Logosynthesis so we met on a late afternoon Zoom call.
+Tension and frustration in team meetings is common.
+Beth was interested in experiencing Logosynthesis so we met on a late afternoon Zoom call.
 I know Beth, so we had a brief chat before settling in to explore a topic.
 She is a team lead and is currently working from home.
 She notices that it is harder to interact with others.
 A lot of people are stressed out and although she is doing well in her current situation, she notices more … Read More

 How to overcome the fear of re-injury.

-Many athletes struggle to competitively return to their sport after an injury.
+Athletes often struggle with the fear of re-injury Many athletes struggle to competitively return to their sport after an injury.
 The physical injury may have healed and yet the fear of re-injury can hold them back from achieving their potential.
-Logosynthesis can offer immediate relief.
+Logosynthesis can offer immediate and lasting relief of this fear, one issue at a time.
+Hannah’s story.
 Hannah fractured a bone in her knee in a non-sports related incident.
-Although the bone, the muscle was weak from wearing a brace for weeks.
-She was scared that her knee would pop when she put weight on it.
-I asked if she … Read More
+Although the bone, the muscle was weak from wearing a brace … Read More

 How to get through your ‘pile of work’.